AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 >[!IMPORTANT]
 >
 >Accounts can be deleted only if there are no locations using it.
 Before you delete an account, you must first delete any locations on the account, as described in [Delete a location](#delete-a-location).

+An account can be deleted only by the user who created it or by a system administrator.

+To delete an account:

 1. In Adobe Analytics, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**, then select the [!UICONTROL **Location accounts**] tab.